 Our board of directors believes that all members of the board should have sufficient time and attention to devote to board duties and to otherwise fulfill the responsibilities required of directors.
-In assessing whether directors and nominees for director have sufficient time and attention to devote to board duties, our board of directors considers, among other things, whether directors may be "overboarded," which refers to the situation where a director serves on an excessive number of boards.
-In addition, prior to recommending a candidate as a nominee for director, the nominating and corporate governance committee reviews the number of boards that the candidate serves on and considers whether those outside commitments may limit the ability of the candidate to devote sufficient time and attention to board duties.
+In assessing whether directors and nominees for director have sufficient time and attention to devote to board duties, the nominating and corporate governance committee and our board of directors consider, among other things, whether directors may be "overboarded," which refers to the situation where a director serves on an excessive number of boards.
 Our Corporate Governance Guidelines also require that directors seek approval from the Chairman, the Lead Independent Director and the chairperson of the nominating and corporate governance committee prior to accepting an invitation to serve on any additional corporate boards.

 Our board of directors believes that each of our directors, including each of our director nominees, has demonstrated the ability to devote sufficient time and attention to board duties and to otherwise fulfill the responsibilities required of directors.
-However, we understand that certain proxy advisory firms may deem Mr. Winningham to be overboarded based on criteria adopted by these advisory firms as a result of the number of public company boards on which he serves.
-Our board of directors does not believe that Mr. Winningham's outside board or other commitments limit his ability to devote sufficient time and attention to board duties, and that it is strongly in the company's best interest that he should continue to serve as a director.
+However, we understand that certain institutional investors and proxy advisory firms may deem Dr. Riedel overboarded based on the number of public company boards on which he serves.
+In addition to our board of directors, Dr. Riedel serves on the boards of directors of two other public companies: Eton Pharmaceuticals, Inc., or Eton, and Aptinyx Inc., or Aptinyx, where he also serves as Chief Executive Officer and President.

+Our board of directors does not believe that Dr. Riedel's outside boards or other commitments limit his ability to devote sufficient time and attention to his duties as a director of Jazz Pharmaceuticals.
+Our board of directors believes that Dr. Riedel has demonstrated, and will continue to demonstrate, his ability to dedicate sufficient time to carry out his board duties effectively and believes that it is in the company's best interest that he continue to serve as a director for the following reasons: